ProctorU/guides/README.md

 # Guides

-Guides is a foundation of best practices used by ProctorU's Engineering & Design team, with inspiration from the [Thoughtbot Guides](https://github.com/thoughtbot/guides).
+Guides is a foundation of best practices used by ProctorU's Engineering & Design team.
+It includes best practices for Code Reviewing, Style Rules, and much more.

 ## Table of contents